Nmbirla/MachineLearningProjects/README.md

 normal nuclei,
 mitoses

-### WBCD.ipynb -
+#### WBCD_With_FScore.ipynb -
-Feature selection using F-score, then use logistic regression, Neural network and K-Means for prediction
+Feature selection using F-score, then use logistic regression, Neural network and K-NN for prediction

+#### WBCD.ipynb -
+Data cleaning, visualize data statistics
+Used logistic regression,and K-NN classifiers